SilvioM97/SilvioM97/README.md

 ## Hi, I’m Silvio 👋
 I'm a Computer Science master's student at the University of Pisa with a mathematical background from my bachelor's degree in Mathematics 🧮.
 My passions lie in the field of algorithms design and analysis, data structures, and related areas.
 I'm also interested in AI and its various applications.

+I'm open to collaborate on interesting projects, feel free to contact me!

 [![LinkTree][linktree-shield]][linktree-url]

 <!---